-Cyber attacks are prevalent in today’s IT climate, increasing in complexity and frequency, making security a top priority for IT professionals.
-Threats like data breaches and decreased system performance can ultimately affect a company’s bottom line, highlighting the need to implement the appropriate security and operation strategies when deploying edge solutions.
+Cyber attacks are prevalent in today’s IT climate.
+They’re increasing in complexity and frequency, making security a top priority for IT professionals.
+Threats like data breaches and decreased system performance can ultimately affect a company’s bottom line.
+This is highlighting the need to implement the appropriate security and operation strategies when deploying edge solutions.

 Before implementing complex security systems, it is essential for organizations to keep systems up-to-date – as software is the foundation of edge computing deployments.
 It is also necessary to keep a plan in place for continuous updates to ensure that applications are not obsolete or outdated.